 There is also a new insights dashboard, which will allow for a high-level view of what resources are most popular and which ones are not.
 The dashboard can provide the visibility and data around resource usage which can support more strategic deployments and purchasing of materials.

-The vast majority of G Suite school districts have not been utilizing buildings or resources for the most part because historically it wasn’t easy to manage and lacked insight into usage.
+The vast majority of Google Workspace school districts have not been utilizing buildings or resources for the most part because historically it wasn’t easy to manage and lacked insight into usage.

 However, with these improved updates, I highly encourage Admins to take advantage of the “Buildings and Resources” feature.
 Using insights to make decisions about resource deployment is essential to utilizing devices and rooms to their maximum capacity and Google is working to help you strategically deploy these resources in your environment.

-Need additional assistance with your G Suite Admin Console or interested in a quick consultation?
+Need additional assistance with your Google Workspace Admin console or interested in a quick consultation?
 Our team is here to help.

 Find this article useful?
 Share it!